joshuarrr/jrr-xviii-ii/src/content/projects/hilights.md

 ![Hilights app on an iMac.](/uploads/hilights-imac.png)

-This screen shows a track with three highlights, one of which has been clicked on to gain focus revealing the comment thread.
+This screen shows a track with three highlights, one of which has been clicked on which revealed the comment thread.
 You can play the hilight and converse about it right in context.

 Also, I drew these friendly (slightly startled looking) robots that are used for anonymous users:

 <img alt="Hilights app - robot 1" src="/uploads/robot-1.png" class="centered" />